 A: No. Scholarship awards are paid directly to the educational institution for tuition, books, and required supplies and are valid one year from the award date.

 Donate Today!
-If you have any questions or would like to make a pledge to this fund, please email Resource Development Manager Sarah Fernald or call 804-644-0546 x118.
+If you have any questions or would like to make a pledge to this fund, please email Sarah Fernald, Director of Community Engagement or call 804-644-0546 x118.

 Get to Know our Scholarship Awardees:

 [My goal is] to own my own shop or to work for a Fortune 500 company.
 I mostly want to own and operate my own repair company/franchise.Anthony Brooks

 J. Sargent Reynolds Community College